-Certain bodies, for example, financial institutions, An Garda Síochána, An Post, Defence Forces, third level colleges and universities are outside the Ombudsman's remit.
+Certain bodies, for example, financial institutions, An Garda Síochána, An Post, and the Defence Forces are outside the Ombudsman's remit.
 The following bodies may be able to assist you.

 Other Ombudsman Offices (Republic of Ireland)